-This term may appear in a discussion of PEL's, TLV's or other exposure limits on an MSDS.
-It will also appear on the MSDS for any substance that contains or is contaminated with a radioactive element.
+This term may appear in a discussion of PEL's, TLV's or other exposure limits on an Safety Data Sheet.
+It may also appear on the SDS for any substance that contains or is contaminated with a radioactive element.

-The personal protective equipment and other information on the MSDS should assist you in the task of keeping your exposure levels ALARA.
+Section 8 (exposure controls/personal protection) of the SDS will contain the personal protective equipment that can assist you in the goal of keeping your exposure levels ALARA.
 New work practices and procedures can also help you in your quest for ALARA excellence.
 There are few laboratory chemicals without hazards so consider using ALARA practices with every chemical./

 Your chemical reactions can be run safely and effectively with US-made clamps and other laboratory accessories from Safety Emporium.